Installing Your Module

 Loop Reset Trigger

-The output will generate a trigger at the start of each loop.
+The output will generate a 2 ms trigger at the start of each loop.
 This is useful for resetting your sequencer at the start of each loop.
 If your sequencer happens to fall out of sync for some reason, it will reset the sequencer at the start of the next loop.

 The output will turn on (i.e. go high) when ML:2 is playing.
 When ML:2 is stopped, the output will turn off (i.e. go low).
 This acts as a switch to turn on or gate another device whenever ML:2 is playing.
-It can be paired with another output set to Clock (Always Running) to create DIN Sync-like clocking.
+It can be paired with another output set to Clock (Always Running) to create DIN Sync-style clocking.

 When an output is in a Clock mode, there is a second option shown.
 This is the PPQN, or Pulses Per Quarter Note, value.
 This tells the clock how many pulses to create per quarter note of time.
 Refer to the manual for the device you are syncing with ML:2 to find out what PPQN value that device is expecting.